25 April 2017

 Rama believes that good design can significantly improve and transform people's lives and is interested in evolving the role of designers to involve people in the creative process as active contributors and equal voices in the process.
 He also concentrates on creating effective mechanisms for knowledge transfer and has run workshops at universities, design organisations and corporations in world-wide venues, including California and China.
 As a keynote speaker, he advocates the benefits of design and a more socially-inclusive approach.

 Lecture Theatre - QA080

-Registration & refreshments will take place just outside the lecture theatre in the same building in rooms QA075 & QA077 (Circulation Room).
+Registration & refreshments took place just outside the lecture theatre in the same building in rooms QA075 & QA077 (Circulation Room).

 Getting to Greenwich Campus - please click here for further information.

 Greenwich University Campus Map